cyberterms/tryhackme-write-ups/CyberLens/write-up.md

 ![screenshot13](assets/screenshot13.png)

-Another instance of `msfconsole` is configured and run to listen for the incoming connection from the reverse shell:
+Another instance of `msfconsole` is configured and run to listen for the incoming connection from the reverse shell payload:

 ![screenshot14](assets/screenshot14.png)

-Once everything is set up we switch to the target machine, drop into a Windows shell, and execute the payload:
+Once everything is set up we switch to the target machine and execute the payload:

 ![screenshot15](assets/screenshot15.png)